duck7000/Discogs/README.md

 Configuration
 =============

-DiscogsPHP needs no configuration but a few things can be changed:<br>
+DiscogsPHP needs no configuration but a few things can be changed:

-user agent can be reconfigured in config.<br>
+user agent can be changed in config.
-Search is default CD, can be configured in config.<br>
+Search is default CD, can be configured in config.
 Search Limit default = 10, can be configured in config